Article 1.

 § 164-50.
 Annual report on implementation of Justice Reinvestment Project.

-The Judicial Department, through the North Carolina Sentencing and Policy Advisory Commission, and the Division of Prisons shall jointly conduct ongoing evaluations regarding the implementation of the Justice Reinvestment Act of 2011.
-The Commission shall present the first evaluation report to the Joint Legislative Correction, Crime Control, and Juvenile Justice Oversight Committee and to the Chairs of the Senate and House of Representatives Appropriations Subcommittees on Justice and Public Safety by April 15, 2012, and future reports shall be made annually by April 15 of each year.
-(2011‑192, s.
-8(a); 2011‑145, s.
-19.1(h); 2017‑186, s.
-2(qqqqqqqqq); 2021‑180, s.
-19C.9(q).)
+The Judicial Department, through the North Carolina Sentencing and Policy Advisory Commission and the Department of Adult Correction, shall jointly conduct ongoing evaluations regarding the implementation of the Justice Reinvestment Act of 2011.
+The Commission shall present the first evaluation report to the Joint Legislative Oversight Committee on Justice and Public Safety and to the Chairs of the Senate and House of Representatives Appropriations Subcommittees on Justice and Public Safety by April 15 of each year.
+(2011-192, s.
+8(a); 2011-145, s.
+19.1(h); 2017-186, s.
+2(qqqqqqqqq); 2021-180, s.
+19C.9(q); 2023-134, s.
+16.16(c).)

 § 164-51.
 Five-year projection; Statewide Misdemeanant Confinement Program.